patrikbartok/fs-microservice/README.md

 - No time for the service testing :( Tested it manually sending get and post requests

 ## CI/CD, cloud environment
-Proper functionality would be storing the hashmap in a DB chunk that the microservice handles, and store files in a shared cloud storage for consistency
+!!!Modifications to current code: Proper functionality would be storing the hashmap in a DB chunk that the microservice handles, and store files in a shared cloud storage for consistency

 - Version control system, like git